Nexmo/nexmo-developer/_tabbed/getting-started/make-phone-call/ios.md

 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/outbound-pstn-ios/start-call'
 ```

-You are expected to replace `CALLEE_PHONE_NUMBER` with the number to be called.
-But, ultimately, the number that is actually called is the one supplied in the `Answer URL` webhook.
+Even though you are specifying the callee phone number, ultimately, the number that is actually called is the one supplied in the `Answer URL` webhook.
 In a real-life use case, you would create a server component to serve as the `Answer URL`.
 The app will send to your backend, through the `Answer URL` the `CALLEE_PHONE_NUMBER`, the backend would validate it and then supply it in the JSON returned.

 > **Note:** Whilst the default HTTP method for the `Answer URL` is `GET`, `POST` can also be used.